KumareshBabuNS/connection-tester-cloudfoundry/README.md

 # A connection tester for Cloud Foundry
 To validate if a certain external service is reachable from your Cloud Foundry instance, you normally would like to send a kind of `ping` from there.
 The easiest way to do so is [CF SSH](https://docs.cloudfoundry.org/devguide/deploy-apps/ssh-apps.html).

-However, if you Ops admin disabled CF SSH, the Cloud Foundry Connection Tester becomes handy.
+However, if your Ops admin disabled CF SSH, the Cloud Foundry Connection Tester becomes handy.
 The tester can also be used in other clouds and remote servers, since it is written in Java and reads a [system property](https://docs.oracle.com/javase/tutorial/essential/environment/sysprop.html).

 ## Usage